nibtr/clinic-db/README.md

 This is the repo for the documentations throughout the development process of the Dental Clinic project.
 This is the final project for the course CSC12002 - Advanced Database at HCMUS.

+## Diagrams

+All the diagrams are located in the `diagram` folder.
+This includes:

+- Conceptual design diagram
+- Logical design diagram

+For each diagram there are older versions, please refer to the latest one.

 ## Docs

 For the overview of the business rules (requirements) of the project, please refer to [The Overview Doc](docs/da3-overview.md) (Vietnamese only).